 What is the number one request of pastors and ministry workers?

 Your pastor cares deeply about you.
 He longs to see a vibrant, growing congregation that is doing God’s work in the church and community.
 When you partner together with him, amazing things are accomplished.
-This is the best gift you can give.

 More Posts You Will Love